Trip: 3 July 2018. From Piraeus to Salamina, with the GEORGIOS BROUFAS II of Broufas Vessels.

 Another view of the FLYINGCAT 3.

-The POSIDON HELLAS docking in Piraeus, while our main focus for the day, the GEORGIOS BROUFAS II, is also seen approaching the port.
+The POSIDON HELLAS docking in Piraeus, while the GEORGIOS BROUFAS II, onboard which I was planning to do my trip, is also seen approaching the port.

 The POSIDON HELLAS docking next to the PHIVOS.